 Every year the UK sees an abundance of fresh, creative and ambitious start-ups enter the UK market.
-In fact, as at the time of writing, 487,208 start-ups have been created this year alone according to Startup Britain’s Calculator!
+In fact, at the time of writing Startup Britain’s Calculator is forecasting 487,208 start-ups have been created this year. secureVirtual even share an office space with one!
 But how can you ensure you can manage your start-up growth efficiently and securely in relation to your business’ I.T needs?

 A managed service provider (MSP) can offer an attractive and scalable solution.

 Why?
 MSPs deliver a huge spectrum of capabilities for your company, quickly, without the need to hire any technical staff as cash will be tight in the beginning.
 From traditional computing to helpdesk support and cloud services to disaster recovery, managed services ensure your IT systems run smoothly whilst also utilising the years of experience from industry professionals should any issues occur.
 What’s more, this type of service is ideal for growing businesses as the capacity of managed services can be increased and decreased according to your business’ needs, and is paid for on a monthly basis with little or no upfront CapEx.

 Let’s have a look at the benefits of a managed service to your start-up business in a bit more detail – here are five quick wins:

 - Save money – a benefit that any start-up will find hard to turn down!
 Reduce capital expenditure and remove ‘trial & error IT’.
 Whilst the tangible monthly costs still need to be covered, it is the intangible costs where you truly save.
 E.g. How much time would it take to research and implement a new application, such as a CRM or Finance Package?
 MSPs will have a wealth of knowledge already built up over the years and can be a trusted advisor saving you hours/days/weeks of your time – and time is money, right?
 Allow yourself time to work on your business, not in it.